 After you grade items and post the results, students can view their scores on their grades pages or in the activity stream.
 They can also access a graded assignment or test on the Course Content page to review their submissions, the rubric, your feedback, and their grades.

 When students view their graded submissions, they can select the grade pill to open the rubric alongside the assignment or test.
 Students can expand individual criterion to review the achievement levels.
 The awarded achievement levels are highlighted.

 Override grades are grades you assign manually, for example, if you type in the grade pill in the gradebook.
 An override label appears next to the grade.

 In the grade pill, you can type a numeric value of no more than five digits.
 You can include two additional digits after the decimal point.

 If you override a grade with an associated rubric, the override grade appears in the rubric's grade pill.
 When you view the content, the Rubric Details panel states that the grade is overridden.

 You can also override an existing grade from the associated rubric.
 Type a new score in the rubric's grade pill.
 You'll see the override message in the rubric and the override label in the gradebook.
 Though you can't use the rubric now, you can expand the criteria to see the descriptions.

 In the rubric's grade pill, you can type a numeric value of no more than five digits.
 You can include one additional digit after the decimal point.
-The total rubric grade is always rounded to one decimal point.
+The total rubric grade is always rounded to one decimal place.